Menstrual Cramps (cont.)

 - As mentioned above, an unusually narrow cervical canal tends to increase menstrual cramps.

-- Another anatomical factor thought to contribute to menstrual cramps is a backwards tilting of the uterus (a retroverted uterus).
+- Another anatomical factor that may contribute to menstrual cramps is a retroverted uterus (the uterus tilts backward instead of forward).

-- Lack of exercise is now recognized to contribute to painful menstrual cramps.
+- Lack of exercise is now recognized to contribute to painful menstrual cramps, because exercise releases endorphins that relieve pain.

 - It has long been thought that psychological factors also play a role.
 For example, it is widely accepted that emotional stress can increase the discomfort of menstrual cramps.